The White City

 I learned that English is actually a very difficult language to learn, but that doesn’t mean that Spanish is easy.
 Both languages have their fair share of “irregulars.”

 My host mom was very kind and was always very helpful to me and my roommate.
 We were able to speak Spanglish, so there were few communication errors.
 I was able to stay in a house in a quiet neighborhood that was twenty minutes away from the school if you walked, which we did to places that were close.
-If they weren’t close, we called an Uber for
+If they weren’t close, we called an Uber.

 The main plaza was filled with excitement and wonder each Sunday as vendor after vendor opened up shop near the oldest church in all of Yucatan.
 There was where I was able to practice haggling for prices.
 Bartering was common practice in Mexico for pop-up stores like those.
 You could find all sorts of things, like jewelry, honey, Mayan Calendars, handmade blankets and much more.